docsforadobe/javascript-tools-guide/docs/scripting-xmp/index.md

 time to use the API; it is not automatically loaded when Adobe Bridge launches.
 The XMPScript API is separate from the Adobe Bridge DOM.
-You can use it independently, to get and set metadata in supported formats; or you can use it with the Adobe Bridge API to modify the metadata that you access from files using the Adobe Bridge DOM’s `Thumbnail` object.
+You can use it independently, to get and set metadata in supported formats; or you can use it with the Adobe Bridge API to modify the metadata that you access from files using the Adobe Bridge DOM's `Thumbnail` object.

 !!! note
     Adobe Bridge provides a means of embedding metadata values in a script (to describe the script file